ValeryMikh/VIEWPOINT/README.md

 services provide request routing and interaction between data models. <BR> For Backend developers, this means the ability to build complex systems in the cloud, where different parts of the application can use the most appropriate data models and exchange data via BROKER.
 ## ADMIN IDE
 ADMIN IDE - a tool for creating data models, writing queries and managing the system simplifies the work of Backend developers and allows them to focus on solving business problems.
+## REPOSITORY
+REPOSITORY is the key component of VIEWPOINT responsible for physical data storage.
+It implements a columnar storage model, providing high performance for analytical queries.
 ## The VIEWPOINT platform can be successfully applied in various areas, including:
 * __Internet of Things (IoT).__ VIEWPOINT, as a multi-model platform, has a number of characteristics that make it attractive for use in the context of the Internet of Things (IoT), especially for data collection, processing and device management.
 * __E-commerce.__ Creating personalized recommender systems is a promising direction, given the multi-model nature of the platform and the capabilities of the ViewQL language